ProNeverFake/kios/README.md

 KIOS is developed as a full problem-level robot planning and learning framework based on ROS2.
 It integrates the high-level planning, which is realized by applying behavior tree mechanism, and the low-level action fine-tuning, which can be achieved by making use of the existing learning algorithms.
 The functionality of the system is highly decoupled and isolated in the corresponding ROS2 nodes, which composite a cycle like control loop that following the sensing-actuating mode.

-> Blackbird: In fact I developed KIOS for my master thesis and maybe I'll finally figure out what this system is really about after finishing the thesis.

 ## NEWS

 **KNOWN BUGS:**